Embed from Getty Images

 Better weather forecasting, enhanced emergency preparation, and heightened public awareness of hurricanes and how to survive them appear to have contributed to a much stronger response to Hurricane Harvey than to the twin disasters of Katrina and Rita more than a decade ago, said an expert from Georgetown University.

-“We’ll know more in a few weeks, but on the surface it appears to be a much better response than what we saw with Hurricane Katrina,” said Tim Frazier, faculty director of the University’s graduate programs in Emergency & Disaster Management.
+“We’ll know more in a few weeks, but on the surface it appears to be a much better response than what we saw with Hurricane Katrina,” said Tim Frazier, faculty director of the University’s Master's in Emergency & Disaster Management program.

 Frazier also said that the decision not to evacuate Houston—while criticized by some—was the right one.